nielsen-oss/keys-management/README.md

 ### Example 2 - High importance data + asymmetric and python module keys store based
 * use round_trip use case as encryption-decryption, stated with caching
 * The data should not be lost anytime --> key should not be lost
-* The data whether is encrypted or plained is always accessible
+* The data is always accessible, whether if it is encrypted or plained

 ```python